 - Cotton Rounds or Cotton Swabs (for small eyeshadow pans)

 Wet your cotton round with rubbing alcohol.
-Dab the damp cotton round over the top layer of the product.
-This will make the product look darker and damp, but will not permanently damage the product.
+Then, dab the damp cotton round over the top layer of the product.
+This will make the product look dark and damp.
+However, it will not permanently damage the product.
 Leave the product out to air dry.
 Once the product dries, it should be safe to use the product.

 Warm water and soap (bar soap, dish soap, or shampoo) are sufficient for cleaning brushes.
-I dampen my brush under warm water, add a tiny amount of soap to the palm of my hand, and thoroughly swirl my makeup brushes to remove any excess product.
+First, dampen the brush under warm water.
+Next, add a tiny amount of soap to the palm of the hand.
+Last, thoroughly swirl the makeup brushes to remove any excess product.

-Again, because I do NOT recommend selling or buying cream-based products that are applied to the lips or eyes, I will NOT be sharing tips on how to “sanitize” those products.
+Again, I do NOT recommend selling or buying cream-based products.
+Therefore, I will NOT be sharing tips on how to “sanitize” those products.

 Beauty Bus accepts donations of new haircare, skincare, nail care, and makeup.
-The charity does not accept razors, extractors, perfumes, deodorant, and makeup bags.
+However, the charity does not accept razors, extractors, perfumes, deodorant, or makeup bags.